DerGoogler/a70_overlay/README.md

 # A70 Overlay

-Fixed Overlay for Samsung Galaxy A70
+Fixed Overlay for Samsung Galaxy A70 with boot injection.

 ## Enable